DevAhmad7/react-store/README.md

 import { useMainDispatch } from "*path*/main-store";
 ...
 const ExampleDispatch = () => {
-  // you can use this useMainDispatch at any components const dispatch = useMainDispatch(); // return a function => dispatch /*
+  // you can use this useMainDispatch at any component const dispatch = useMainDispatch(); // return a function => dispatch /*
     dispatch is a function that takes two parameters